ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 Lines are visible by default in both the **Invoices** and the **Orders** sections of the Client Center.

-To hide them, you have to apply **JSON settings** in the website's definition:
+To hide them, you have to apply **JSON settings** in the website's definition.

 Enter the following **value** for the Settings field and **restart** the website using the Instance Manager: